Early Childhood Assistant Teacher - Technical Diploma

 - Family Childcare Provider/Teacher/Owner: same functions as above only in a home setting.

 What else do I need to know about the program?

 - A student who does not meet the requirements for program entry is required to consult an NWTC counselor about ways to make up any deficiencies through testing or course work.

-- It is necessary to show good health as evidenced by a medical examination within three months prior to beginning practicum class to include having a negative TB test.
+- It is necessary to show good health as evidenced by a medical examination within three months prior to beginning practicum class.

 - Students will be required to wear a NWTC issued name tag, provide their own transportation to assigned sites and cover any other expenses related to practicum experiences.
 Students may be expected to travel distances.
 A NWTC approved Education program shirt is required for practicum students, along with specific dress code per placement.